Dieudonné (comedian): The quenelle gesture

 The quenelle, invented by Dieudonné, is a gesture consisting of a downward straight arm touched at the shoulder by the opposite hand.
 In French, quenelle normally refers to a type of dumpling.
 Images of the quenelle were widely shared in 2013, with many individuals posing while performing the quenelle in photos posted to the internet.
 Dieudonné claims that the gesture is an anti-establishment protest.
 The gesture has also been described as a reverse Nazi salute.
 Officially, French authorities have said the gesture is too vague to take any action against Dieudonné.
 In December 2013, the French Minister for Sport Valérie Fourneyron publicly criticised the footballer Nicolas Anelka for using the gesture as a goal celebration in an English Premier League match.
 French international and NBA basketball player Tony Parker also came under fire during the same time period for his use of the gesture.
-On 30 December 2013, Parker apologized for making the gesture, saying that the photograph had been taken three years earlier and that he had been unaware at the time that it had any anti-Semitic connotation.
+On 30 December 2013, Parker apologized for making the gesture, saying that the photograph had been taken three years earlier and that he had been unaware at the time that it had any antisemitic connotation.

 On 31 December 2013, Dieudonné released a 15-minute video proposing that "2014 will be the year of the quenelle!".
 In it, Dieudonné attacks "bankers" and "slavers", so as not to say "Jews" and end up in a lawsuit, and calls upon his followers, "quenelleurs"—those who listen and follow him—towards a hatred of Jews.
 "Antisemite?
 I'm not of that opinion," he says in the video.
-"I'm not saying I'd never be one...
+"I'm not saying I'd never be one....
 I leave myself open to that possibility, but for the moment, no." Later, he added, "I don't have to choose between the Jews and the Nazis."

-An official January 2014 circular issued by Interior Minister Manuel Valls besides laying out a legal justification for banning antisemitic performances by Dieudonné also specifically linked the quenelle gesture to anti-Semitism and extremism.
+An official January 2014 circular issued by Interior Minister Manuel Valls besides laying out a legal justification for banning antisemitic performances by Dieudonné also specifically linked the quenelle gesture to antisemitism and extremism.